MUGDHAB15/Data-Cleaning-in-SQL/README.md

 # Data-Cleaning-in-SQL
 Cleaning NashvilleHousing data in SQL

-In this project I have used and excel data, imported it to SQL and cleaned it , so that it can be more useful.
+In this project I have used an excelfile data, imported it to SQL and cleaned it , so that it can be more useful.

 Skills used: